-The first step in cleaning the cage is to make sure the African Pygmy Hedgehog is put somewhere safe and we put down the new bedding in our other room downstairs and put his house on top.
+The first step in cleaning the cage is to make sure the hedgehog is put somewhere safe and we put down the new bedding in our other room downstairs and put his house on top.
 We put him near the house and he has a quick sniff, realises it’s his house and goes inside.
 He stays there while we clean his cage.

 If your hedgehog is particularly inquisitive, you may need to put him inside a box as they may start to scurry around your house and the last thing you want is for your hedgehog to get stuck somewhere.
 We have sofas with a small clearing underneath and he used to make a dart for this, as it’s a dark place to hide.

 If you do use a box, make sure it’s comfortable enough for your hedgehog and has some food because they can be quite hungry when they wake up.
 Or failing that, get someone else to look after them, whilst their cage is cleaned.
 I tend to look after him while my daughter cleans the cage, this gives her some responsibility for the hedgehog.

 5. Full weekly clean

 The full clean involves taking everything out of his cage and then washing the cage with soapy water.
 Only a very small amount of soap is mixed with the water and after the soapy water wash is completed, we rinse the cage thoroughly to ensure there is no soapy residue left behind.